joreynajr/snakemake-tutorial/README.md

 ## Rules are the Basic Building Blocks

 The most important concept of Snakemake is the rule which defines the inputs, outputs, parameters, logs, resources, etc. Below is an example rule where we are taking a dummy BEDPE file with chrA, startA, endA, chrB, startB, endB, and p-values and extract those interactions with a significant p-value (p-value < 0.05).
-You can go ahead and copy and paste this rule into your Snakemake file(s).
+You can go ahead and copy and paste this rule into your Snakemake file(s) (within `workflow/Snakefile`).
 ```
 rule extract_significant_loops:
 	input: